Fragments (Paul Bley album)

-Fragments is an album by Canadian jazz pianist Paul Bley recorded in 1986 and released on the ECM label.
+Fragments is an album by Canadian jazz pianist Paul Bley recorded in January 1986 and released on ECM October later that year.
+The quartet features reed player John Surman, guitarist Bill Frisell, and drummer Paul Motian.

 Reception

-The AllMusic review by Stephen Cook awarded the album 4 stars, stating: "this 1986 session ranks high among his many solo and group outings for the label...
+The AllMusic review by Stephen Cook awarded the album 4 stars, stating, "This 1986 session ranks high among his many solo and group outings for the label....
 Overcast and a bit icy as one might expect, but nevertheless Bley's Fragments makes for a consistently provocative and enjoyable listen."

-The Penguin Guide to Jazz said "The writing and arranging are surprisingly below par and the recording isn't quite as clean as it might be".
+The Penguin Guide to Jazz states, "The writing and arranging are surprisingly below par and the recording isn't quite as clean as it might be".